zeonchew0324/TikTokJam-2025/README.md

 ## TierTok

-TierTok is a proof-of-concept platform that categorizes videos into distinct categories and tiers.
-Within each tier, content creators are compensated according to a custom algorithm that balances engagement metrics and content quality.
-This approach not only addresses the issue of creators competing solely within their own categories but also ensures that high-quality, emerging creators are fairly rewarded and supported.
+TierTok proof-of-concept platform that levels the playing field for video creators.
+While viral trends drown out quality educational and niche content on other platforms, TierTok uses AI to group videos by category, so every creator competes fairly within their own niche.
+Our unique rewards system splits funds into category pools and tiers, motivating creators to reach new heights.
+In addition to engagement, a language model evaluates each video's quality, giving a bonus to valuable content that may have low engagement, ensuring both popular and high-quality creators are fairly rewarded.

 ## Features
 1. **Value Evaluation Algorithm**: The **Final Tier Score (FTS)** algorithm serves as the primary tool for evaluating content value.
 Moving beyond simple engagement metrics, it introduces the Quality Multiplier (QM), a unique component designed to provide a significant boost to high-quality content that has not yet achieved widespread virality.
 The algorithm's sophistication lies in its combination of a logarithmic Raw Engagement Score (RES) and the exponential decay of the QM, ensuring a fair and nuanced assessment of all content.